xsf/xmpp.org/content/posts/blog/easy-xmpp-challenge.md

 ### First-time User Experience

-We need to streamline the first-time user experience for IM users.
+The first-time user experience for IM users needs to be streamlined.
 The users who need the most assistance are newcomers to the ecosystem who got invited by a friend, and start out with nothing but their friend's Jabber ID.
-We need to help those users:
+They need help to accomplish these tasks:

 * install a modern client
 * create an account